Ciscoadmin/close-selenoid-session-browser-extension/README.md

-### Simple browser extension that allows you to force close Selenoid session
+### Simple browser extension that allows you to force close Selenoid session with your stuck automation test

 >Sometimes there is a need to force close Selenoid session.
 >This extension could help you with it.